Take back control: Other uses

 In response to the 2025 resignation of Canadian prime minister Justin Trudeau, the Conservative Party of Canada leader Pierre Poilievre stated that "Canadians can take back control of their lives and their country.
 Take back control of our border.
 Take back control of immigration.
 Take back control of spending, deficits and inflation."

 In May 2025, Labour prime minister Keir Starmer used the phrase five times during his speech announcing new immigration plans.
-He was criticised for this by Farage.